-Brown sausage until no pink remains.
-Remove from skillet reserving drippings.
+- In a large skillet, brown the sausage over medium high heat until no pink remains.
+Remove from skillet reserving the drippings.

-Add 1 tablespoon butter to the skillet.
-Add onion, celery and poultry seasoning and cook over medium heat until softened, about 5 minutes.
+- Add 1 tablespoon butter to the skillet.
+Add onion, celery, garlic, and poultry seasoning and cook over medium heat until softened, about 5 minutes.

-Place in a 2.5qt casserole dish and drizzle with 1/4 cup melted butter.
+- Place in a 2 ½ qt casserole dish and drizzle with ¼ cup melted butter.